 What chances am I willing to take?

 - Most guys would rather not get STIs.
 You might want to do something, or end up doing something, even though you know that STI or HIV transmission could occur.
 For some guys, the idea of maybe getting an STI, or taking a chance on HIV is really scary.
-For others, they’re willing to take risks to have a certain kind of sex.
+For others, they’re willing to take that chance to have a certain kind of sex.
 And lots of guys are somewhere in between.
 Thinking about the sex that you want, what are you doing, or willing to do, to reduce your chances of HIV and STIs?
 How might you respond if you did get an STI or acquire HIV?

 - There are some strategies you can verify for yourself, like using condoms, taking your own treatment or being on PrEP yourself.
 Others, like another guy’s HIV status, his viral load, or his PrEP routine, are under his control.
 Even though you may trust each other, think about whether you feel comfortable allowing the strategies that he controls to be the ones that you’re using.